Civic Hackathon 2018

 The idea of inclusive growth and development of all factions of society has been knocking at the door for a few years now, but we have hardly seen it materialize into something meaningful.
 The global community has finally taken note of this predicament.
-The United Nations, which is the governing body for issues that pertain to inequality and justice around the world, introduced Sustainable Development Goals to tackle existing challenges.
+The United Nations, which is the governing body for issues that pertain to inequality and justice around the world, introduced Sustainable Development Goals to tackle existing challenges as Civic Hackathon 2018.
 SDGs, also known as Global Goals for Sustainable Development are a set of objectives for the global community stakeholders to act upon in order to prevent harm to the planet, reduce inequality and to ensure that all people around the world enjoy peace and prosperity.
 The United Nations has provided a road map for all countries to follow.
 Keeping that in mind, Civic Hackathon was born.

 Jazz, Pakistan’s leading network service provider, in partnership with Code for Pakistan and Open Islamabad arranged a two-day long event at the National Incubation Center in Islamabad.
 This workshop was arranged along the lines of the Sustainable Development Goals for Good Health and Well-being, Quality Education, Gender Equality, Industry, Innovation and Infrastructure and Sustainable Cities and Communities.

 “Pakistan ranks behind most countries in South Asia when it comes to Human Development indicators and attaining SDGs.
 The idea of such initiatives is to support the government in solving these challenges, We are looking towards young, innovative minds to come together through the Jazz SDG Hackathon and showcase how technology can be used for the greater good”, said Ali Naseer, Chief Corporate and Regulatory Affairs Officer at Jazz.